 Medieval English liturgy features three important characteristics.
 First, as an insular nation, separated from the European Continent, it developed its own unique forms of worship and piety.
 Secondly, in spite of the Norman Conquerors attempt to extinguish Anglo Saxon ways and even less successfully to impose liturgical innovations, the Church in Medieval England maintained a secure culture of its own.
 Perhaps most significant of all, Medieval English liturgy served as the foundation for the Anglican Book of Common Prayer.
 In this course students will research primary texts, archeological evidence, and the socio-political contexts in which these liturgies developed.

-The Rev. Arnold Klukas, PhD, Professor of Liturgics and Ascetical Theology
+The Rev. Arnold Klukas, PhD, Adjunct Professor of Liturgics, Nashotah House

 Between roughly 1400 and 1750, Christianity in Europe experienced a reorientation of its liturgical, theological, ecclesiastical, and ascetical life in addition to the dissolution of Latin Christendom.
 While attention is regularly paid to the reformation of doctrine and church polity, this course will offer a sustained discussion of the development of distinct and rich patterns of prayer and devotion in the Early Modern world.
 Covering a range of regions and personalities, this course will examine attitudes toward art and the material context of devotion, the role of music and silence, and the increasingly didactic character of public worship during an axial period.
 Throughout, we will consider the dynamic relationship between Christian thought and Christian practice to better appreciate the ascetical background of many contemporary Christian churches today.
 A particular concern will be for the English context and early Anglicanism.
 Research methods and tools will also be discussed as students prepare final papers